This Fake Time Magazine Cover Was Found Hanging Inside Trump's Golf Resorts

 Only problem, as the Washington Post discovered, it's not real.

 There was no March 1, 2009, issue of Time Magazine, and Trump did not grace the cover at all that year.
-However, his show, The Celebrity Apprentice, did premiere on March 1, 2009.
+However, his TV show, The Celebrity Apprentice, did premiere on March 1, 2009.

-A spokeswoman for Time Inc., confirmed to BuzzFeed News the magazine cover was a fake.
-The company has also asked the Trump Organization to remove the doctored covers from all locations where it is displayed.
+A spokeswoman for Time Inc., confirmed to BuzzFeed News the magazine cover is a fake and that it has asked the Trump Organization to remove the doctored covers from all locations where it is displayed.

-The manufactured cover's red border is thinner than the real thing, the headlines are stacked in the wrong place, and it features two exclamation points — one of Trump's favorite punctuation marks but not usually found in actual Time headlines.
+While at first glance the magazine looks just like the real thing, the red border of the fake cover is thinner, the headlines are stacked in the wrong place, and it features two exclamation points — one of Trump's favorite punctuation marks but not usually found in actual Time headlines.

 The cover, which declares: “Donald Trump: The ‘Apprentice’ is a television smash!," was spotted at two locations inside Trump's resort in Doral, Florida; hanging in the dining room of the Trump golf course in Loudon County, Virginia, and at golf resorts in Ireland and Scotland, the Post reported.

-It was also spotted at Trump's Mar-a-Lago estate, the Florida estate he visits often when he's not at the White House.
-The Tampa Bay Times' Scott Keeler said he took this photo on assignment last July.
+It was also spotted at Mar-a-Lago, the Florida estate Trump often visits when he's not at the White House.
+The Tampa Bay Times' Scott Keeler snapped a photo of the fake magazine cover at Mar-a-Lago while on assignment last July.

 Photos from TripAdvisor also show the fake cover hanging near the fireplace in Trump’s golf resort in Doonbeg, Ireland.